 Experience the ‘tide to table’ ethos first-hand at Dingle Cookery School.
 Lasting over three hours, they combine theory with a very hands-on workshop.
 Using local ingredients like fish and shellfish from the Atlantic, whiskey from the Dingle Whiskey Distillery, as well as lamb, eggs and cheeses, you will create a delicious meal from the land and sea.

 Whether you’re a regular or a first-time visitor to Dingle, it’s easy to be captivated by the wealth of musical talent in this lively fishing town.
-Head to An Chonair Bar whose owners are musicians themselves, O'Flaherty's for its regular music sessions or McCarthy’s Bar, the oldest family-run pub in the town.
+Head to O'Flaherty's for its regular music sessions, or McCarthy’s Bar, the oldest family-run pub in the town.